-The 2017 Diamondback Atroz Comp is a capable beginner to intermediate full-suspension trail bike.
+Frame: The 2019 Diamondback Atroz Comp is a capable beginner to intermediate full-suspension trail bike.
 For the price, you will not find a better spec’d full suspension ride.

-Rockshox suspension was used on both the front and rear of the bike.
+RockShox suspension was used on both the front and rear of the bike.
 For the rear shock, Diamondback chose to use the Monarch R air shock.
 It is very easy to set up by simply pumping in the correct air pressure for your weight and riding style, and then adjusting the rebound speed.
-On the front is a Rockshox Recon with 120mm of travel.
+On the front is a Rockshox Recon with 130mm of travel.

 As far as shifting gears go, there is the SRAM NX 11-speed groupset.
-This is a new “wallet friendly” product line that includes many of SRAM’s higher end product features.
-The tires are Kenda Nevagal Lite which are quite good for most people on best mountain bikes of 2018 on this scale.
+This is a new “wallet-friendly” product line that includes many of SRAM’s higher-end product features.
+The tires are WTB Vigilante which is quite good for most people on the best mountain bikes of 2019 on this scale.

-However, some rougher trails or more aggressive riders may require something a bit more heavy duty.
-The nice thing about this bike is that Diamondback also started to include some high quality Race Face components.
-The Race Face respond handlebar and stem combo are a nice touch.
-The rest of the components are made by Diamondback which are still good quality, just not quite on the same level as other brands.
+However, some rougher trails or more aggressive riders may require something a bit more heavy-duty.
+The nice thing about this bike is that Diamondback also started to include some high-quality Race Face components.
+The Race Face responds handlebar and stem combo are a nice touch.
+The rest of the components are made by Diamondback which is still good quality, just not quite on the same level as other brands.

 However, these components also helped keep the price down so it was a good decision on Diamondback’s part.
 Tektro Gemini hydraulic brakes have an okay feel to them, and the lever reach adjust will help with personal set-ups.

 The SRAM NX shifters and derailleur provide very smooth gear changes.
-This bike has a modern 1 X 11 speed drivetrain while still providing a very wide gear ratio range.
-This is a nice touch as it takes away the bulk, weight, and complexity of a front dera
+This bike has a modern 1 X 11-speed drivetrain while still providing a very wide gear ratio range.
+This is a nice touch as it takes away the bulk, weight, and complexity of a front derailleur.

 - Easily adjustable rear shock